uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 # Introduction to VR

-In this introduou to VR in Unity, showing you how to create an XR rig and navigate around a scene.
+This worksheet will show you how to create a VR project in Unity, create an XR rig and navigate around a scene.

 We will be using Unity version **2023.2.20f1**

 ## VR Headsets

 We are using Meta Quest headsets, they can be used as stand alone devices.
-This allows you to build content directly to the headset without requiring the user to be tethered to a powerful PC (although you can also do this on a Windows PC).
-They are also relatively affordable and the best selling.
+This allows you to build content directly to the headset without requiring the user to be tethered to a powerful PC.

 We will be using Meta Quest 1 and 2 headsets, you can also use the Quest 3 if you have one.
-All the projects created in these worksheets will work for all 3 headsets.

 These headsets require you to create an account and sign in to use.
 To save time I will do this for you before the in class workshops, but you will need to do yourself if you use them outside class.